 In 1978, the Idaho Legislature established a minimum stream flow of 5,000 cfs at the Johnson Bar Gaging Station "to retain the stream flows and hydro-base."
 Chapter 345, 1984 Idaho Sess.
 L. 884, 886.
 As part of the Swan Falls Settlement, a minimum flow of 13,000 cfs was established at the Lime Point Gaging Station.
 These minimum stream flows were initially established to protect navigational flows below the HCC, but now serve to protect flows of the main stem Snake River below the HCC for instream uses.
 As discussed in Policy 4I, however, the Johnson Bar and Lime Point minimum stream flows are not enforceable against water rights diverting from the waters of the Snake River or surface or ground water tributary to the Snake River upstream of the HCC.
-Additionally, the Lime Point minimum stream flow cannot be enforced against water rights diverting waters of the Salmon River or surface or ground water tributary to the Salmon River.
+Additionally, the Lime Point minimum stream flow cannot be enforced against water rights diverting waters of the Salmon River.